Brotherscodes/Surfs_Up/README.md

 # Surfs_Up

 ## Project Overview:

-An analysis of June and December weather for Oahu, HI using SQLAlchemy to access a SQLite weather databse.
+An analysis of June and December weather for Oahu, HI using SQLAlchemy to access a SQLite weather database.

+## Background:

+Our Investor "W. Avy" is considering opening a `Surf and Ice Cream shop in Oahu, HI.` In the past, he has invested in similar business opportunites which failed due to inclement weather.
+He has asked for a weather anaylsis of Oahu, specifically in the months of June and December to determine if this would be a viable investment year round.
+His business decision rides on the statistical analysis we will provide in this project.

 <br />